Univalent Enriched Categories and the Enriched Rezk Completion: Conclusion

 Along the way, we saw a couple of interesting points where univalence interacted with enrichment.
 When we defined the change-of-base operation in \cref{exa:change-of-base}, we restricted ourselves to lax functors that preserve underlying categories.
 This was to guarantee that the resulting category would remain univalent.
 In addition, we assumed that the monoidal category $\V$ has equalizers in the construction of the univalent Kleisli category (\cref{exa:univ-kleisli-cat-enrichment}).

 There are several ways to extend the results in this paper.
 A wide variety of notions in category theory can be defined internally to a bicategory.
 However, for enriched categories, these internal notions are not always the correct ones.
 For example, the notion of a fully faithful 1-cell can be defined internally to a bicategory using a representable definition, but the obtained notion does not correspond to the one given in \cref{defi:ff-enriched}.
 To obtain the desired notions, one could use the theory of equipments \cite{proarrows}, and one interesting extension of this work would be to develop the equipment of enriched categories.
 Such work would build forth upon recent work on univalent double (bi)categories \cite{insights-paper,DBLP:journals/corr/abs-2310-09220,MR2844536}.
 Another interesting extension would be formalizing applications of enriched categories, such as models of the enriched effect calculus \cite{EggerMS14} or enriched profunctor optics \cite{DBLP:journals/corr/abs-2001-07488}.
+Finally, our notion of structure that supports smash products is limited in its applicability, due to the fact that we construct smash products using quotients of sets.
+As mentioned in \Cref{rem:dcpo-smash-prod}, this notion is not suitable to construct smash products of DCPOs.
+A question for future research would how to generalize this notion, so that it encapsulates a wider range of examples.
+Such a generalization would require one to use quotients in the appropriate category instead of sets.